TrixxTraxx/T3.Clone/README.md

 -   **Model Selection**: Choose from various AI models to interact with.
 -   **Theme Support**: Light and dark themes for the user interface including a custom theme editor.
 -   **Bring Your Own Keys**: Use your own API keys for different AI models.
+-   **Encryption**: All your Api Keys and messages are encrypted in the browser using AES-128-CBC encryption, ensuring that your data is secure.

 ## Tech Stack